cwinters87/readme-generator/Develop/README.md

 ## Installation
 💾 npm i
 ## Usage
-💻 To make it simpler to make README.md for your GitHub project just by answering a few questions
+💻 Developers to easily make readme files for their GitHub reps.
 ## License
 [![badge](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) <br /> This application is covered by the MIT license.
 ## Contributing
 👪 Chris Winters
 ## Tests
-✏️ Just have to run it
+✏️ Have to to download and run it.
 ## Questions
 🙋‍♂️ Email or reach me on my GitHub <br />
 <br />